urness/CS167Fall2025/Notebook4.md

 **Part 4: [1 point]**
 Do something **original** with the dataset.
 Ask a new question, run an experiment, and explain your reasoning and results.
 Creativity and thoughtful analysis are encouraged.

+---
+Use a Markup cell to put your name at the top of the file.
+Rename your file LastnameNotebook4.ipynb and submit it via Blackboard.